Why Your Arguments Keep Repeating (And the Exercises That Actually Fix Them) [Part 2]

 How to Know When to Compromise vs. When to Stand Firm

-One of the most challenging aspects of relationship conflict is determining when to compromise and when to maintain your position.
-Research suggests asking yourself these questions:
+One of the most challenging parts of relationship conflict is deciding when to compromise and when to stand firm.
+Ask yourself:

 1. Is this a preference or a principle? - Preferences (like where to vacation) are more appropriate for compromise than principles (like core values or ethical beliefs).